davxiao/davidxiao-web/content/post/ssh-and-tls/index.md

 projects: []
 ---

-Both TLS and SSH are security protocols, each meant to solve a set of problems.
+Both TLS and SSH are security protocols aimed to solve a specific set of problems.

-TLS is the transport layer of HTTPS protocol, SSH is the protocol designed to replace plaintext Telnet protocol.
+TLS is the transport layer of HTTPS protocol while SSH is designed to replace plaintext Telnet protocol.

-Architecture wise, TLS is relatively simply: It has a handshake protocol that does the authentication and agrees on a session key that will be used to encrypt the rest of the communication.
+Architecture wise, TLS is relatively simple: It has a handshake protocol that does the authentication and agrees on a session key that will be used to encrypt the rest of the communication.

-SSH is more [complicated](https://en.wikipedia.org/wiki/Secure_Shell#Architecture): It has the following main components:
+SSH is more [complicated](https://en.wikipedia.org/wiki/Secure_Shell#Architecture) than TLS.
+It has the following main components:

 - transport layer;